Oushesh/tennis-count/score_count/readme.md

     *
     * Mention optimisation with Nvidia Cuda implementation: https://developer.nvidia.com/blog/opencv-optical-flow-algorithms-with-nvidia-turing-gpus/

-### Optimisation and Inference:
+## Optimisation and Inference:
   * How to make the current stuffs better?
       * Optical Flow Part:
         Referred from Nvidia Claim: https://developer.nvidia.com/opticalflow-sdk
           * Up to 150 fps at 4K resolution.
           * at 1/4 pixel resolution.
 (150*4)x Improvement Factor.

+      * Implementation of Lukas Kanade (The idea behind it.)
+      * Motion Flow estimation

+    * Digit & Character Recognition Part
+      * CURRENT:
+        * The player name is finite.
+So it is possible to build a dictionary to further refine results.
+This allows to eliminate errors from the Tesseract V4.
+LSTM based Google OCR Engine.
+      * IMPROVEMENT:
+        * Given that the Tesseract Engine is LSTM based and has been trained onto thousands of texts with different handwriting, fonts, lighting conditions(contrast) and so on.
+It captures a lot of variance which are not needed here: for instance: handwriting, contrast and lighting.
+          Instead one can custom train the Tesseract engine for this particular use-case
+        * Other options:
+          * Google Cloud Vision API
+          * Microsoft Computer Vision API
+          * misceallaenous cloud providers.
-    * Improvement on the Digit & Character Recognition Part --> separate the run for digit and character part.
+      * Separate the run for digit and character part.
       We can use data mining to detect  the true names from a dictionary
     * Even if we don't have perfect scoreboard detection, the list of players in Tennis is finite.
 So build a dictionary and search if the detected player game is inside the dictionary.
 (Sanity Check)

+## My Development Philosophy:
+   * Ubuntu 18.04, Atom, Sublime Text
+   * Github, possibly for production Docker, Github integrated workflows CI/CD
+## TODOs
+   * Add the pictures of the test and run command next to each bulltet point.